karmada-io/karmada/docs/working-with-velero.md

 # Integrate Velero to back up and restore Karmada resources

-- [Velero](https://github.com/vmware-tanzu/velero) gives you tools to back up and restore.
-- Your Kubernetes cluster resources and persistent volumes.
-You can run Velero with a public.
-- Cloud platform or on-premises.
+[Velero](https://github.com/vmware-tanzu/velero) gives you tools to back up and restore your Kubernetes cluster resources and persistent volumes.
+You can run Velero with a public cloud platform or on-premises.

 Velero lets you: